johanbrook/whiteboard/README.md

 - `whiteboard.js`.
 The main script file.
 Automatically loaded.
 Put your custom code and setup functions here.
 - `html5.js`.
 Self-hosted HTML5 Shim for IE 8 and below.
 Automatically included in the `<head>`.
 Rather than using Google's I prefer using a local copy.
 Why?
 Imagine if Google Code would go down – every IE user with or below 8.0 would see a broken site.

-I've tossed a few handy libraries along with Whiteboard (lives in the library directory):
+I've tossed a few handy libraries along with Whiteboard (lives in the `static/js/library` directory):

 - `jquery-1.5.1.min.js`.
 Local copy of jQuery 1.5.1.
 - `jquery.hashgrid.js`.
 Superb grid tool.
 Sets up a customizable (through CSS) grid overlay which can be shown with the 'G' key.
 More info on [http://hashgrid.com](http://hashgrid.com/).